romeerez/orchid-orm/docs/src/guide/quickstart.md

 > Where to install Orchid ORM?

-Hit enter to use the current directory, or enter a name for a new directory, or a relative or absolute path.
+Hit enter to choose the current directory, or enter a name for a new directory, or a relative or absolute path.
 It will create directories recursively unless they exist.

 > Choose a tool for executing TS files